MediaMath/t1-php/README.md

 #### Example custom cookie authenticator

 You are welcome to use the `AdamaCookieAuth` class provided in this SDK.
 However, if you wish to write your own, your cookie authenticator needs to accept a session id in its constructor.
 If you want to use the provided Guzzle HTTP transport, your `cookieValues()` method needs to return an array with the key 'adama_session'.
-Your `authHash()` method needs to return a unique identifier.
+Your `authUniqueId()` method needs to return a unique identifier.
 In this case just the `session_id` parameter is sufficient.

 ```php
 namespace Acme;